The Lease Accounting Manifesto

 The Most Challenging Accounting Change Ever

-Although, these new leasing standards were well publicized in accounting circles for almost a decade, few organizations were prepared for the change.
-Companies both large and small have struggled with adoption, investing far more time and budget into implementation projects than anticipated.
-Even large-cap, publicly traded companies, whose advanced financial systems can produce earnings reports just days after quarter-end, are struggling to automate their record-to-report processes.
+Although these new leasing standards were well publicized in accounting circles for almost a decade, few organizations were prepared for the change.
+Both large and small companies have struggled with adoption, investing far more time and budget into implementation projects than anticipated.
+Even large-cap, publicly traded companies whose advanced financial systems can produce earnings reports just days after quarter-end, are struggling to automate their record-to-report processes.

 There are a number of reasons why adoption of the new lease accounting standards is more complex than anticipated:

 - Accounting – Guides from the Big Four audit firms number over 1000 pages in length.
 In addition to the balance sheet changes, there are lots of additional disclosures that have resulted in 3-4 new pages of footnotes being added to most annual reports.

 - Data – To perform the accounting calculations between 50 and 150 data fields need to be collected from each lease contract.
 Rent, term, payment timing, and frequency are just a few.
 Analysts must spend 2-4 hours per lease to manually abstract these data attributes.